mdrxy/album-wiz/README.md

 docker logs -f vinyl-backend
 ```

 Note that you need to use the *container* name instead of the *service* name.
-Service names come from `docker-compose.yml` to refer to a component of the app's architecture.
+Service names come from `docker compose.yml` to refer to a component of the app's architecture.
 Container names are actual instances of that service.
 Thus, to view service logs, we want to peek into the *container* actually running the service.

 It's also important to note that `-f` attaches the logs to your terminal window and will update in real-time.
 Detach using `CTRL-C`.
 If `-f` is ommitted, then you will see the logs up to the point of the command being run (and nothing after).